 DMU’s campus is a city centre campus which presents challenges for biodiversity but the university is committed to enhancing biodiversity across its site.
-These commitments are set out in the university’s Biodiversity Policy which has been agreed and adopted by the Sustainable Development Task Force (SDTF) and the Executive Board.
-The policy is reviewed annually and is supported by an action plan, progress against which is reported annually to the SDTF and the Executive Board.
-This progress is also reported through the annual Environment Report which is available online.
+These commitments are set out in the university’s Biodiversity Policy which has been agreed and adopted by the Operational Leadership Group (OLG) and the University Leadership Board.
+The policy is reviewed annually and is supported by an action plan, progress against which is reported annually to the OLG and the University Leadership Board.
+This progress is also reported through the annual Sustainability Report which is available online.

 Our commitments within our policy and action plan are to continually improve our environmental performance through effective and appropriate environmental management practices.
 Wherever practical to do so DMU will avoid or limit the use of environmentally-damaging substances, materials and processes.
 We are also committed to publicly promoting our Biodiversity Policy and our reporting our performance in these areas.